TareeQ-AI/tareeq/README.md

 ***Docs:** [https://TareeQ-AI.github.io/tareeq](https://TareeQ-AI.github.io/tareeq)

 `tareeq` provides tools to forecast and optimally utilize distributed supply chains for food security and sustainability.
-For now, most of the analysis, ML and optimization code is within `analysis/`, but this is in the process of being ported over to `tareeq`!
+For now, most of the analysis, ML and optimization code is within `analysis/`, but this is in the process of being ported into `tareeq`!

 To learn more please view our presentation here: Coming soon!